core-infra-svcs/dashboard-api-go/client/docs/InlineResponse2013Request.md

 `func (o *InlineResponse2013Request) HasCount() bool`

 HasCount returns a boolean if a field has been set.

+### GetSourceInterface

+`func (o *InlineResponse2013Request) GetSourceInterface() string`

+GetSourceInterface returns the SourceInterface field if non-nil, zero value otherwise.

+### GetSourceInterfaceOk

+`func (o *InlineResponse2013Request) GetSourceInterfaceOk() (*string, bool)`

+GetSourceInterfaceOk returns a tuple with the SourceInterface field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSourceInterface

+`func (o *InlineResponse2013Request) SetSourceInterface(v string)`

+SetSourceInterface sets SourceInterface field to given value.

+### HasSourceInterface

+`func (o *InlineResponse2013Request) HasSourceInterface() bool`

+HasSourceInterface returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)